muratk5n/thirdwave/en/mbl/2024/week50.md

 ---

-When the CEO of the United Fruit company wanted to arrange a coup in Honduras the Department of State told the him **not** to do it.
+When the CEO of the United Fruit company wanted to arrange a coup in Honduras the Department of State told him **not** to do it.
 DOS even put a tail on him, he evaded the tail, hired bunch of ships, mercenaries and went to Honduras and overthrew the government there, installed a puppet president in 1912.
 This was a businessman.